 Vingerklip Lodge easily makes the top five of my list of coolest hotels ever.
-With infinity pools overlooking waterholes, giant stone structures rising out of the valley, and animals roaming around on the ground below, it felt like a place that couldn’t possibly be real.
+With infinity pools overlooking waterholes, giant stone structures rising out of the valley, and animals roaming the plains below, it felt like a place that couldn’t possibly be real.

-The worst drive of our trip was between Vingerklip and Swakopmund.
+The worst drive of our adventure was between Vingerklip and Swakopmund.
 Picture driving on the moon and that’s a pretty accurate representation of our gravel-filled extravaganza.

 Still, we filled our drive with podcasts (we listened to a lot of the Savage Lovecast, Guys We Fucked, This American Life, Dear Sugar, and Planet Money on this trip!) and music, and the gravel only drowned out the sound for 80% of the drive.

 Swakopmund is the adventure sports capital of Namibia, but given how tired we were and also that I don’t like adventure, we opted for a seal-watching tour of nearby Walvis Bay instead.
 Home to one million seals and — most importantly for me — calm waters in the bay, I spent my afternoon eating oysters, sipping champagne, and wondering how I’d had no idea that seals make the strangest sounds.

 One of the best parts of the trip was spotting a sunfish in the wild.
 Sunfish are basically the strangest fish in the world and I never thought I’d get the opportunity to see one.
 It was just as weird and flappy as I’d imagined.